-Plan Liabilities shown in line 3 of the chart are the liabilities used to determine the Plan's funding target attainment percentage.
+Plan Liabilities shown in line 3 of the table are the liabilities used to determine the Plan's Funding Target Attainment Percentage.
 This figure is an estimated present value, using certain actuarial and interest-rate assumptions, of all future benefits payments promised under the Plan.
 One way to think of this figure is as an estimate of the amount of assets the Plan needs on the Valuation Date to pay for promised benefits under the Plan.

-The interest rates used to determine Plan liabilities are based on current corporate bond yields, as published by the US Department of Treasury.
-As a result of changes in the law effective beginning in 2012, those rates are adjusted, as necessary, to fall within specified ranges of rates averaged over a 25-year period.
-The change, part of the Moving Ahead for Progress in the 21st Century Act ("MAP-21"), had the effect of improving the Plan's funding target attainment percentage for the 2012 Plan Year by approximately 16.0 percentage points and for the 2013 Plan Year by approximately 15.4 percentage points.
-(Note: The Company has until October 2014 to select definitively the actuarial and interest rate assumptions that it will use for determining liabilities for the 2013 Plan Year.)
+The interest rates used to determine Plan Liabilities are based on current corporate bond yields, as published by the US Department of Treasury.
+Those rates are then adjusted, as necessary, to fall within specified ranges of rates averaged over a 25-year period.
+The adjustments, part of the Moving Ahead for Progress in the 21st Century Act as amended and extended by the Highway and Transportation Funding Act of 2014 (collectively, "MAP-21"), had the effect of improving the Plan's Funding Target Attainment Percentage for the 2012 Plan Year by approximately 16.0 percentage points, for the 2013 Plan Year by approximately 15.4 percentage points, and for the 2014 Plan Year by approximately 23.0 percentage points.
+(Note: The Company has until October 2015 to select definitively the actuarial and interest rate assumptions that it will use for determining liabilities for the 2014 Plan Year.)